Assistant Camera (Focus Pulling and Loading)

 This course consists of three modules.
 You can take up to two years to complete all three modules allowing you the flexibility to fit the course in around your work schedule.

 - Working with Alexa Mini and Wireless Follow Focuses (Jan-Mar) On this module you’ll be working with Alexa Mini cameras and the W4PU Wireless Follow Focus.
 The course will be taught at both the NFTS, Panavision and Arri and you’ll get the opportunity to be taught by leading tutors in their fields.
-This module culminates in the production of 8 short 15 minute films where you and your classmates will act as the 2nd or 3rd AC crews and in some cases the 1st AC.
+This module culminates in the production of 8 short 15 minute films where you and your classmates will act as 2nd and 3rd ACs under the guidance of a professional 1st AC.

 - Loading and working with 16mm (Sept-Oct) This module will be focused entirely on the art of 16mm which has seen a resurgence in recent years.
 You’ll get to handle cameras ranging from the Arri 416 and SR3s to the Aaton cameras.
 Again the module will end in the production of 8 short films on 16mm each with medium sized production budget.
 At this point for those of you who have already done the previous two modules we’ll be looking for as many of you as possible to step up as 1st ACs.

 Course Leader is award-winning Head of Cinematography Oliver Stapleton (My Beautiful Laundrette, The Grifters, Shipping News).

 Recent visiting tutors have included Bob Shipsey (28 Days Later, A Life Less Ordinary, Trainspotting) and Jason Wingrove (Misfits, Hot Fuzz)

 Every year, our students work on a number of short films.

 We are looking for people who are enthusiastic, keen to work hard as part of a team and quick to learn.
 The course is ideally suited for those people already working as Camera Trainees or as 2nd ACs.